Todd75/gallery-of-horns/README.md

 Estimate of time needed to complete: 2 hours

-Start Time:
+Start Time:8:00

-Finish Time:
+Finish Time:11:00

-Actual time needed to complete:
+Actual time needed to complete:3 hours

 Number and Name of Feature: Allow Users to Vote

 Estimate of time needed to complete: 1 hours

-Start Time:
+Start Time:3:30

-Finish Time:
+Finish Time:5:00

-Actual time needed to complete:
+Actual time needed to complete:1.5 hours

 Number and Name of Feature: Bootstrap

 Estimate of time needed to complete: 1 hours

-Start Time:
+Start Time:8:30

-Finish Time:
+Finish Time:9:00

 Actual time needed to complete: About 30 minutes with some reading